Pentagon hands Microsoft $10B ‘war cloud’ deal, snubs Amazon

 “AWS is the clear leader in cloud computing, and a detailed assessment purely on the comparative offerings clearly lead to a different conclusion,” Amazon spokesman Drew Herdener said in a statement.
 “We remain deeply committed to continuing to innovate for the new digital battlefield where security, efficiency, resiliency, and scalability of resources can be the difference between success and failure.”

-According to a July report from the research firm Gartner, Amazon holds almost 48% of market for public cloud computing, followed by Microsoft in second place with close to 16%.
+According to a July report from the research firm Gartner, Amazon holds almost 48% of the market for public cloud computing, followed by Microsoft in second place with close to 16%.

 Over the last year, Microsoft has positioned itself as a friend to the U.S. military.
 President Brad Smith wrote last fall that Microsoft has long supplied technology to the military and would continue to do so, despite pushback from employees.